helm/chart-testing/doc/ct_install.md

                                        or separate values with commas
       --helm-extra-args string         Additional arguments for Helm.
 Must be passed as a single quoted string (e.g. "--timeout 500 --tiller-namespace tiller"
-      --helm-repo-extra-args strings   Additional arguments for helm repo add. (e.g. --username test --password secret) May be specified multiple times or separate values with commas -h, --help                           help for install
+      --helm-repo-extra-args strings   Additional arguments for the 'helm repo add' command to be specified on a per-repo basis with an equals sign as delimiter (e.g. 'myrepo=--username test --password secret').
+May be specified multiple times or separate values with commas -h, --help                           help for install
       --namespace string               Namespace to install the release(s) into.
 If not specified, each release will be installed in its own randomly generated namespace.